 1. Building unique proprietary software products

 Every company/developer follows their own tech stack while building a product (as every product has its own requirements and the best set of technology is chosen accordingly).

 The use of such diverse technologies makes the code base of the project complex and this eventually creates a unique code for a particular product.
 Companies adopting full stack development will have this edge.

 2. A huge arsenal of web technologies ensures cutting-edge product development

 Full stack developers have working experience of several frontend and backend technologies (languages and frameworks) like HTML, CSS, JS, Python, Ruby, PHP, more.

-One fine example is that web developers with frontend knowledge can easily convert animations and graphics offered by softwares like Adobe Photoshop directly to frontend code.
-Thereby reducing dependency of such third-party proprietary softwares.
-Limiting knowledge of basic styling tools will bind the developer to use such third-party softwares and thus burdening the project’s budget.
+One fine example is that web developers with frontend knowledge can easily convert animations and graphics offered by software like Adobe Photoshop directly to frontend code.
+Thereby reducing the dependency on such third-party proprietary software.
+Limiting knowledge of basic styling tools will bind the developer to use such third-party software and thus burdening the project’s budget.
 Similar advantages apply to backend scenarios.
 And thus knowing several essential tools will open up innovative approaches to projects.

 3. Knowing full stack offers rapid growth in job role

 To be a project manager (generally the top of the hierarchy of a project team) knowing full stack web development is helpful as you should be able to assimilate both frontend and backend mainly amongst the other tasks like database management or cloud services.
 Becoming a niche developer may often lead you to crossroads in your projects and due to this companies often avoid such developers.